sprasadhpy/myAInotes/index.md

   <!-- Left Content -->
   <div style="flex: 1; margin-right: 20px;">
     <p>
-      Here, I document key insights and breakthroughs in reinforcement learning, post-training LLM techniques, compute efficiency in LLMs, and grounding LLMs in robotics and finance.
-Drawing from my experience in multi-agent AI, deep learning, and large language models, this blog explores the complexities of building intelligent agents across domains.
-Whether you're interested in solving the technical challenges of AI, improving post-training efficiency, or scaling models for real-world impact, you'll find content reflecting my ongoing research and practical experience in these fields.
+   Here I Document, key insights and engineering breakthroughs at the intersection of Agentic AI, Multi-Agent Systems, Reinforcement learning, post-training techniques for LLMs, efficient LLM deployment, and real-world robotic grounding.
+Rooted in hands-on development across deep learning and agent architectures, I document the technical challenges and solutions behind building intelligent, autonomous, goal-driven agents.
+If you're working on designing agents that reason, collaborate, and act in dynamic environments, this space offers practical, research-informed perspectives drawn from the frontlines of agentic AI engineering.
     </p>

     <p>